9 AI Agents Working at Once: The Context Problem, Race Conditions, and ECC's Fix

 Tonight’s 9-agent experiment turned out to be a good case study, even though it wasn’t supposed to be.

 Race condition, git lock, context explosion — all of it in one repo, in a few hours.
-Not because we did something obviously stupid, but because we took a workflow that was designed to be sequential and forced it to be parallel without thinking through the coordination design first.
+Not because of any particularly bad decisions, but because a workflow designed to be sequential was forced into parallelism without the coordination design to support it.

-ECC’s iterative retrieval makes the same point at the context management level: don’t assume you can give everything upfront, don’t assume all agents are living in the same moment in time.
+ECC’s iterative retrieval operates at a different layer — it solves “how does a single subagent find the context it needs without blowing the context window.”
+But both problems point to the same answer: don’t assume you can give everything at once.
 Design your context flow.
 Let information arrive progressively.
 Let conflicts get resolved at the right abstraction layer.

 Cleaning up tonight’s mess took about an hour.
 With the right architecture designed upfront, the whole 9-article batch would have taken thirty minutes.